Marketplace Health Plans and Premiums

 Ver en Español

 Plans in the Marketplace are separated into categories — Bronze, Silver, Gold, or Platinum — based on the amount of cost sharing they require.
 Cost sharing refers to health plan deductibles, co-pays and co-insurance.
 For most covered services, you will have to pay (or share) some of the cost, at least until you reach the annual out of pocket limit on cost sharing.
-Preventive health services, however, are covered entirely.
+Preventive health services, however, are covered without cost-sharing.

 While we have made every effort to provide accurate information in these FAQs, people should contact the health insurance Marketplace or Medicaid agency in their state for guidance on their specific circumstances.